Baltimore, Maryland Mortgage Consultant Reveals Insider Loan Secrets Other Mortgage Lenders Don't Want The Public To Know

-Baltimore, Maryland Based Mortgage Lender Alex Guzman reveals mortgage secrets at a new web site that is full of free reports, a home buying guide and free mortgage calculators.
+Baltimore, Maryland Based Mortgage Lender John Chrzanowski reveals mortgage secrets at a new web site that is full of free reports, a home buying guide and free mortgage calculators.
 The site is designed to give consumers all the facts so they can make an educated decision when obtaining a mortgage.

-Baltimore, MD -- (ReleaseWire) -- 10/19/2006 --Baltimore Maryland based Mortgage Expert finally reveals the secrets at a brand new website
+Baltimore, MD -- (ReleaseWire) -- 03/27/2007 --Baltimore Maryland based Mortgage Expert finally reveals the secrets at a brand new website:

 This site is loaded with FREE REPORTS, an informative home buying guide, mortgage calculators consumers can use to run various loan scenarios and home buying resources you can use to save time and money before and after you purchase your home.